 AI Memory and Personalization

-AI memory and personalization are the systems that let assistants retain, infer, retrieve, or apply information about a user across interactions.
+AI memory and personalization are the systems that let assistants retain, infer, retrieve, or apply information about a user, project, team, or organization across interactions.
+They make AI more useful by preserving context, and more governable only when the user can see, scope, correct, delete, export, and audit what the system remembers.

 Definition

-AI memory and personalization are the design patterns that allow an AI system to carry information from one interaction into another.
+AI memory and personalization are the design patterns that allow an AI system to carry information from one interaction into another and use that information to shape responses, recommendations, refusals, tool calls, or user experience.
 The remembered material may be explicitly saved by the user, inferred from past conversations, retrieved from chat history, stored in a project file, drawn from connected apps, or represented as a user profile.

 Memory is not the same as the model's training data.
 Training data shapes the general model before use.
 Personal memory shapes a specific assistant's behavior around a specific user, account, project, team, or organization.

 Memory is also not always a single database table.
-It can appear as saved facts, summarized conversation history, embeddings, retrieval indexes, profile fields, project notes, preference files, device context, enterprise records, or agent state.
+It can appear as saved facts, generated summaries, embeddings, retrieval indexes, profile fields, project notes, preference files, connected-app context, device context, enterprise records, or agent state.
+A serious analysis should identify the artifact, not just say the assistant "has memory."

 Forms of Memory